-Keep track of what you earn and what you spend.
-Create a monthly budget and track to see if it is accurate (see example on the inside page).
+- Keep track of what you earn and what you spend.
+Create a monthly budget and track to see if it is accurate.

-Be aware of when you are buying to fulfill a need such as food, compared to a want such as the latest iphone.
-Skip purchasing some wanted items to show you can do it!
+- Be aware of your buying habits. fulfill needs such as food, before wants such as the latest iphone.
+Skip purchasing some wanted items.

 Credit card tips

 - Keeping debt at bay is the #1 ingredient for financial success.
 Start now!

 - Realize that the spending patterns you set today will have an impact on the rest of your life.

 - Read all the fine print of a credit card offer, including interest rate information and when the rate can increase, amount of late fees, over-the-limit fees, balance transfer fees, etc.

 - It is good to use your credit card sparingly and better to use it only in an emergency.